The following legislation is in force in the EU:

 - Cuadrench Moré - the time limits for bringing actions for compensation for flight cancellation under EU law are determined in accordance with the rules of each Member State on the limitation of actions, thus six years in the UK.
 The provisions of the Warsaw and Montreal Conventions are not deemed relevant.

-The industry has serious concerns regarding these decisions which will impact financially upon airlines and have unintended consequences for consumers.
-ABTA believes that it will not only lead to increased flight cancellations to mitigate delays over three hours but also lead to price increases.
-There is likely to be loss of consumer choice as marginal routes are withdrawn.
+The industry has serious concerns regarding these decisions which impact financially upon airlines and have unintended consequences for consumers.
+ABTA believes this will not only lead to increased flight cancellations to mitigate delays over three hours but also to price increases, with a consequential loss of consumer choice as marginal routes are withdrawn.
 ABTA has liaised with the UK airlines in making representation to Government and ECTAA has worked closely with the International Air Carrier Association (IACA).

 The Commission also wishes to ensure that the National Enforcement Bodies (NEB) in each EU Member State - the Civil Aviation Authority fulfils this role in the UK – take a common approach.

 The Commission announced in June 2012 that it would not make any legislative changes relating to PRMs.
-It did issue interpretative guidelines with which the UK is largely compliant.
-ABTA has done a lot of work raising awareness and making it easier for PRMs to fly, through an industry group comprising the Civil Aviation Authority, Department for Transport, Equality & Human Rights Commission, agents, operators, airlines, airports, PRM service providers and an independent disability representative.
+It issued interpretative guidelines with which the UK is largely compliant.
+ABTA has done a lot of work raising awareness and making it easier for PRMs to fly, through an industry group comprising the Civil Aviation Authority, Department for Transport, agents, operators, airlines, airports, PRM service providers and disability representatives.